The Next Blue Moon in 2021

 What is a seasonal blue moon?
 There are 12 months in a year and the length of each month varies depending on the single orbit of the moon around the Earth.
 The months are further divided into seasons – winter, spring, summer, fall, each lasting for three months and hence we have three full moons.

-Seasonal Blue Moon is the basically the original astronomical definition of a Blue Moon.
+Seasonal Blue Moon is the basically the original astronomical definition of a Blue.
 Between each astronomical season, that is the time between each solstice and equinox, generally there are three Full Moons.
 But some years, there are four Full Moons in a season again regarding the fourth one as a blue moon.
 In 2019, the full moon in May was a seasonal Blue Moon.
 The equinox on March 20 marked the beginning of, and less than four hours later the first Full Moon alignment was witnessed, on March 21.
 The second Full Moon was on April 19, and the third, the Blue Moon, on May 18.
 The fourth and last Full Moon before the June solstice was on June 17.